-In this guide, you will find tips for creating a CV that follows the German format, as well as a German CV template in English that you can use on your next job application.
+In this guide, you will find tips for creating a CV that follows the German format, as well as the chance to purchase our German CV template in English that you can use on your next job application.

 According to a recent study done by Stepstone, 91% of HR recruiters name the CV as the most important document of an application.